Ba Be National Park

 How to get to Ba Be National Park

-As Ba Be is one of the faraway tourist destinations in the North, shuttle bus and motorbike are the most common means of transportation to get there.
+As one of the more remote tourist destinations in Northern Vietnam, shuttle buses and motorbikes are the most common transportation options.

 By shuttle bus